Setting boundaries. Dun dun duuun.

 👉 Set defined times people can contact you and expect a response

-Here are some ways you can get started setting your boundaries:
+Here are some WAYS that you can start to actually set boundaries:

-✅ Tell others how you believe the boundary will benefit you and them.
+✅ Tell others how you believe the boundary will benefit you AND them.
 And even how it benefits a third party (like your clients or your business itself).

-✅ Express gratitude to others for respecting your boundaries and when others share their boundaries with you.
+✅ Express gratitude to others for respecting your boundaries AND when others share their boundaries with you.

 ✅ Keep it short and simple and to the point.
 This is really about avoiding over explaining.
-Don’t make excuses or apologize for taking care of yourself and your time.
+Don’t make excuses or apologize for taking care of yourself and your time!

 If setting boundaries is new to you, just take small steps.